A liturgical resource of the Catholic Archdiocese of Melbourne

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-• In what ways does your community manifest this missionary aspect of the work of the Church or support missionary groups?
-Are there ways that catechumens can become involved in this?
+• How does your community manifest this missionary aspect of the Church or support missionary groups?
+How can catechumens become involved in these activities?

 Exploring the Word (Archive)